How to Get Back on Track 101

 If you want to know how to get back on track, this is an easy yet very overlooked concept.
 We all know how important it is to have an accountable buddy, but why don’t we consider having one?
 Whatever the reason might be, having an accountability partner is a key to success.

 Let’s say you have scheduled to go workout with a friend, and she is counting on you.
 But it’s one of those days where you really don’t feel like going.
-You will find million excuses to why you shouldn’t go if you were alone, but when you know someone is waiting on you it becomes harder to make excuses.
+You will find a million excuses as to why you shouldn’t go if you were alone, but when you know someone is waiting on you it becomes harder to make excuses.

 This is one of the benefits of having an accountability partner.
 Have an accountability partner, share your weekly goals, and check with him/her at the end of the week to see what you have accomplished and what you could have done differently.